lukeed/tmp-cache/readme.md

 Type: `Number`<br>
 Default: `-1`

-The maximum age (in ms) an item is considered valid.
+The maximum age (in ms) an item is considered valid; aka, its lifespan.

-Items are not pro-actively pruned out as they age, but if you try to access an item that has expired, it will be purged it and, by default, result in an `undefined` response.
+Items are not pro-actively pruned out as they age, but if you try to access an item that has expired, it will be purged and, by default, result in an `undefined` response.

 #### options.stale